Are Bull Terriers Good with Kids? Family Guide

 Bull Terriers can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
-The Bull Terrier occupies a unique position among medium breeds, weighing 50-70 lbs and carrying a temperament shaped by the terrier group's heritage.
+Weighing around 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier benefits from care tailored to its physical and behavioral profile.
+The Bull Terrier stands out among medium breeds, weighing 50-70 lbs and carrying a temperament shaped by the terrier group's heritage.

 Age-Appropriate Interactions